Ali2500/ViCaS/README.md

 The annotations are hosted on [HuggingFace](https://huggingface.co/datasets/Ali2500/ViCaS).
 Clone the HF repo to a directory which we will call `$VICAS_DIR`.

 Due to copyright reasons, we only provide the annotations (captions and segmentation masks).
+You have two options to obtain the videos:

+**Option 1: Download and preprocess the videos**

 Download the Oops dataset videos from [here](https://omnomnom.vision.rwth-aachen.de/data/PointVOS/videos/Oops/) and put them under a directory `$OOPS_VIDEOS_DIR` with `train` and `val` subdirectories.
 Then, run the preprocessing script:

 ```bash
 python3 vicas/preprocess/gather_videos.py --vicas_dir $VICAS_DIR --oops_dir $OOPS_VIDEOS_DIR
 ```

 This will create a directory at `$VICAS_DIR/videos` and put the required videos there with the video IDs prepended to the filename.

+**Option 2: Download preprocessed videos**

+[Alexey Nekrasov](https://nekrasov.dev/) from the research community has been working with the dataset and was kind enough to upload his preprocessed data to [HuggingFace](https://huggingface.co/datasets/kumuji/ViCaS).

+### Decode Video Frames

 To train and evaluate LG-VIS, you also need to decode the videos into image frames:

 ```bash
 bash vicas/preprocess/videos_to_frames.sh $VICAS_DIR/videos $VICAS_DIR/video_frames
 ```

 The image frames for each video will be saved to a directory at `$VICAS_DIR/video_frames/<video_id>`.

 At this stage, the file structure should look like this:

 ```
 $VICAS_DIR